2️⃣ VPG

 VPG Agent

-The following class will be out agent, that will generate rollouts via interaction between the agent and environment, as well as generate actions my sampling them from the policy network.
+The following class will be our agent, that will generate rollouts via interaction between the agent and environment, as well as generate actions my sampling them from the policy network.
 Recall that the policy network now maps observations to logits for each action, so we can sample actions from the distribution.

 Exercise - implement VPGAgent